-I am a professional musician/singer/songwriter who has toured as a singer, guitarist, drummer, and auxiliary musician.
-I own Big Red Room studios in Nashville TN
+I am a musician/singer/songwriter who has toured as a singer, guitarist, drummer, and auxiliary musician.
+I own Big Red Room studios in Nashville TN.

 I have been involved in demo work, as well as commercial work for companies like Krispy Kreme, PoFolks, Wireless Connection, and Net 10 among others.

 I have also been a professional multi instrumentalist musician in nashville for roughly 15 years.
-I have played with artists such as Little Big Town, Charlie Worsham, Rebecca Lynn Howard, Payton Rae, Vince Gill, Kingbilly, and Richard Marx.
+I have played with artists such as Little Big Town, Charlie Worsham, Rebecca Lynn Howard, Payton Rae, Vince Gill, Kingbilly, and Richard Marx, The Southern Gothic, and FLARES.
 I can use my experience to help you with your songs.

 As a songwriter and musician, I am versed in different styles, and have had placements on many networks and shows like “Bones”, “Heartland”, and Monday Night Football, as well as having songs on Top 40 charts in the US, Canada, and Australia.

 Contact me through the green button above and let's get to work.